muskoin/muskoin.github.io/index.md

 Visit <a href="http://muskoin.app/#/memelords">muskoin.app/#/memelords</a> to see who owns Muskoins!

 When Elon mints a coin, you will be able to see it in this table.

+### Contributing

+We built this project for fun and love sweet memes.
+We welcome proposed improvements to the source code.
+If you'd like to contribute, you can open a PR to our Github repository.